ternengesam/CodeSnip/readme.md

 # CodeSnip

+## wait, before you continue give this repo a star ⭐

 #### CodeSnip is a snippets generator for acode editor

 ##### it generates and formats vscode snippets for acode